Exploring Expressions of Emotions in GitHub Commit Messages

 To see what developers come up with analyzing the GitHub timeline and language correlation datasets, they started a data challenge which is open for submissions until May 21st.

-Being interested in both natural and programming languages, I decided to expand on this analysis of profanity in git commit messages per programming language with a more general exploration of expressions of emotions as well as looking at messages indicating issues and those containing swear words.
+Being interested in both natural and programming languages, I decided to expand on an analysis of profanity in git commit messages per programming language by Andrew Vos with a more general exploration of expressions of emotions as well as looking at messages indicating issues and those containing swear words.

 Method of Collecting and Analyzing Data